Firelack/FreeInventory/README.md

 ## 📖 Description

+Free Inventory removes the vanilla restriction that forces your inventory and other GUI screens to close in certain situations.
-This mod allows you to keep menus (inventory, mod menus, etc.) open while standing inside a Nether portal.
+With this mod, you can keep menus (inventory, mod menus, etc.) open even when:

-In vanilla Minecraft, being inside a portal automatically closes any open GUI screen.
-This mod removes that limitation on the client side.
+- Standing inside a Nether portal
+- Sleeping in a bed

+This is a client-side mod, so you can use it on any server without compatibility issues.

 > **Note:** At the moment, this repository only contains the base Fabric template.
 > The actual feature will be added in future commits.